Restaurants In Asheville’s South Slope: The Ultimate Guide

 Counter-service fried fish in a cool South Slope space

 Good Hot Fish is a fish fry eatery that reimagines the spirit of the beloved Southern fish camp.
-It opened in January 2024 and is one of Asheville’s newest restaurants.
 It’s counter-service and has a casual atmosphere.

 The star of the show is their namesake Good Hot Fish Sandwich.
 It is a cornmeal-encrusted fried catfish served on white bread.
 Don’t miss the buttermilk tartar sauce!